seanmarcia/codeforgood.io/team-leads.md

 #### What Does It Mean To Lead A Team?

 As a team lead you will be connecting with a partner organization that has a non-profit or civic mandate and work to deliver them software in support of their mission.
-This entails everything from meeting with the stakeholders, gathering requirements, translating those requirements, providing initial architecting, planning out project milestones, communicating with Code for Good organizers, pitching your project to Code for Good attendees, leading your team at the event on May 18-21, and then seeing the project through to completion.
+This entails everything from meeting with the stakeholders, gathering requirements, translating those requirements, providing initial architecting, planning out project milestones, communicating with Code for Good organizers, pitching your project to Code for Good attendees, leading your team at the event on July 27 - 30, and then seeing the project through to completion.

 #### What we expect from team leads: